-Around the world, more than 180 million people haven’t heard God’s message of love and redemption in a language that speaks to their hearts.
+Around the world, about 167 million people haven’t heard God’s message of love and redemption in a language that speaks to their hearts.
 The Good News we cherish is still distant to them.

-But God is working through Bible translation to reveal himself to people in words they can clearly understand — people like Vinod in South Asia.
+But God is working through Bible translation to reveal himself to people in ways they can clearly understand — people like Vinod in South Asia.

 As people in communities around the world encounter newly translated Scripture, they respond to the life-giving gospel.

 Lives are changed when people meet Jesus — the demonstration of God’s love — through his Word in a language they can understand.
 But there are so many people just like Vinod who haven’t experienced God’s Word in their language.